tlkh/ai-lab/README.md

 **2. Can I modify/build this container myself?**

 Sure!
 The `Dockerfile` is provided in this repository.
 All you need is a fast internet connection and about 50 minutes of time to build this container from scratch.
 Some packages, like RAPIDS and `pillow-simd`, are built from source.
-Should you require some extra packages etc, you can build your own Docker image using `nvaitc/ai-lab` as the base image:
+Should you require some extra packages etc, you can build your own Docker image using `nvaitc/ai-lab` as the base image.

+Example to add MXNet into container:

 ```
-# example to add MXNet to the Docker image
 FROM nvaitc/ai-lab:latest
 LABEL maintainer="You <you@yourdomain.com>"